pippim/pippim.github.io/index.md

 ## Stack Exchnage `<!-- language` Tags

-When Stack Exchange uses `<!-- language-all` it is converted to appropriate format for Github using this multi-purpose function:
+When Stack Exchange uses `<!-- language-all` it is converted to appropriate format for GitHub using this multi-purpose function:

 {% include copyHeader.html %}
 ``` python